 - Hit your car or run your car off the road while merging/changing lanes

 - Caused an accident and fled the scene (Hit and Run)

 In cases where a faulty car part malfunctioned and caused an accident, a claim for compensation may be brought against the manufacturer of that part.
 This can happen in sudden unexpected acceleration incidents, where a car suddenly accelerated without driver inference.

 What to Do After a Crash

-There are a few steps you can take after a car crash to ensure your safety in addition to making sure you take the proper steps to strengthen your claim for compensation.
+There are a few steps you can take after a crash with a car, bus, truck, or other vehicle to ensure your safety in addition to making sure you take the proper steps to strengthen your claim for compensation.

 1. Medical attention